krishna-nagiri/Practice/README.md

-# Hi, this is krishna and this is my first REPO.
+# Hi, this is krishna and this is my first REPO.<br>
+Well I'm new to the git community.